mizdra/inline-fixture-files/docs/api/inline-fixture-files.createiffresult.rootdir.md

 ## CreateIFFResult.rootDir property

 The path of the fixture root directory.
-This path is normalized using `path.resolve`<!-- -->.

 **Signature:**